ParanoidUser/codewars-handbook/docs/README.md

 >> Please open an issue or create a pull request and share it.

 > *"I didn't find a solution to my kata!"* 🙄
->> You know what to do right? 😉 Please open an issue and I'll preoritize it.
+>> You know what to do, right? 😉 Please open an issue and I'll prioritize it.

 ## License